Nemikolh/oil-rs/parsers/README.md

-A user interface in oil is defined by files with the prefix `.oil` and will usually reside close to a rust core application that will use
+A user interface in oil is defined by files with the prefix `.oil` and will usually reside close to a rust application that will use them during the build step.
+Here is an example:
-them:

 ```
 .
-├── Cargo.lock
 ├── Cargo.toml
 ├── ui
 │   ├── main.oil